Retire in Costa Rica

 What type of recreational activities are there in Costa Rica?

 "Recreational activities include surfing on all levels from beginning to highly advanced.
 Playa Jaco has no shortage of surf schools due to the outstanding conditions in the area.
 Hiking is common in the area.
 Miro Mountain is one of the most popular hiking activities as the trail wanders through jungles with a great opportunity for wildlife spotting.
 The Miro Trail climbs to an elevation of 1,100 feet with spectacular vistas of the Pacific.
 Miro Mountain Trail is also popular with mountain bike enthusiasts.
 The area has many mountainous trails so ATV is very popular to reach the higher elevation views and local restaurants.
 Yoga is popular in the area with many studios and profesional instructors.
 Art classes are popular in a new facility in Jaco.
 Golfing at a top course in Playa Herradura is just ten minutes north of Playa Jaco.
 Playa Herradura Los Suenos Marina boasts one of the best in the area for excellent sport fishing known world wide.
-Bird watching and nature loves enjoy the Carara National Park just 20 minutes north of Jaco and the Manuel Antonio National Park just one hour south of Playa Jaco," said one retiree in living in Playa Jaco, Costa Rica.
+Bird watching and nature loves enjoy the Carara National Park just 20 minutes north of Jaco and the Manuel Antonio National Park just one hour south of Playa Jaco," wrote one person in Playa Jaco.

 Where will I buy groceries and do other shopping in Costa Rica?

 "People living in Costa Rica typically buy groceries and do other shopping at local supermarkets, convenience stores, and farmers markets.
 Many people also shop at larger chain stores such as Walmart and PriceSmart.
-Additionally, there are many small, independent stores and markets throughout the country that offer a variety of goods," explained one retiree living in Costa Rica.
+Additionally, there are many small, independent stores and markets throughout the country that offer a variety of goods," explained one retiree in Costa Rica.

 About the Author